Assistant Director of International Programs

 Thank you for your interest in our study abroad programs!
-The goal of this page is to help you better understand the Rome Semester study abroad program and highlight distinguishing features and components that will interest you as a parent.
+The goal of this page is to help you better understand the Singapore semester study abroad exchange program and highlight distinguishing features and components that will interest you as a parent.
 More detailed and updated information are given to your son or daughter in information sessions, academic reviews, workshops, and pre-departure orientations.
-Once you read this information, we strongly encourage you to discuss this with your son/daughter who might be able to fill in some of the gaps.
+Once you read this information, we strongly encourage you to speak with your son/daughter who might be able to fill in some of the gaps.
 Please know all information is given to the students and we ask students to share all of this with you.

 Sending students abroad is a partnership with students, parents and the university.
 We realize that you will have questions and if our website or your son/daughter cannot answer those questions, we will be happy to discuss the study abroad process and program information with you.
-Please keep in mind that due to the FERPA federal regulation, we will not be able to discuss specific information regarding your son/daughter; however, if your son/daughter is willing to sign a waiver form indicating the specific information to be shared with you, we will be more than happy to discuss specific matters regarding your son/daughter.
+However, due to the FERPA federal regulation, we will not be able to discuss specific information regarding your son/daughter; however, if your son/daughter is willing to sign a waiver form indicating the specific information to be shared with you, we will be more than happy to discuss specific matters regarding your son/daughter.

 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.
 We look forward to working with you and your son/daughter.

-It is very important for your son/daughter to check the airline’s website to make sure that their luggage complies with weight and bag restrictions.
-International flights are very strict about luggage size and weight and it is something that can change weekly, so checking the website periodically as your student prepares to go is highly suggested.
+It is very important that your son/daughter check the airline website to make sure that their luggage complies with weight restrictions and number of bag restrictions.
+International flights are very strict about luggage size and weight and it is something that can change, so checking the website periodically as your student prepares to go is highly suggested.

 Criteria for Acceptance

-For the Loyola study abroad program in Rome, students must have a minimum of 2.75 CQPA.
-They should apply to Loyola’s Office of International Programs by December 4 (Wednesday after Thanksgiving break) of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
-Disciplinary records from the school’s Office of Student Life are taken into consideration when reviewing applications.
-Students should mark down second and third choices in the event that we cannot offer them a spot in the Rome program.
-There are usually 30 available spots for each semester.
-Lastly, it is required that students find at least five classes in this program that fit into their Loyola degree program.
+For the Loyola study abroad program in Singapore, students must have a minimum of 3.00 CQPA.
+They should apply to Loyola’s international program office by Dec.
+1, of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
+Disciplinary records from the school’s office of student life are taken into consideration when reviewing applications.
+Students should mark down second and third choices in the event that we cannot offer them a spot in the Singapore exchange program.
+There are usually five available spots for the each semester.
+Lastly, it is required that students can find classes in this program that fit into their Loyola degree program.

 Money and Banking

-We do not encourage students to open up an Italian bank account.
-It is best to use their U.S. bank account.
-Students will be able to withdraw money from any ATM in Europe (as long as the account has a debit card instead of an ATM card).
-You should check with your bank to make sure that the student’s debit/credit card will work overseas, and find out the fees associated with using the account internationally (do the same with any credit cards).
-In the past former students from the program recommended withdrawing the maximum amount allowed from ATMs while in Rome, and then keeping their cash in their bedrooms while bringing out only the amount that they need each time they leave home.
-This will save on ATM fees.
-You should also check to see if your bank is partnered with any European banks.
-Usually in that case, students can use the partner’s ATMs for free or for a very low fee.
-Credit/ Debit cards are not as widely accepted in certain European countries as they are in the U.S. People tend to use cash more frequently for small and large purchases.
+We do not encourage students to open up a bank account in Singapore.
+It is best to keep using their U.S. bank account.
+They will still have access to their U.S. bank accounts through the ATMs in Singapore.
+You should check with your bank to make sure that the student’s debit/credit card will work overseas, and find out what fees are associated with using the account internationally.
+Students in the past have recommended withdrawing the maximum allowed from ATMs while in Singapore, and then keeping their cash in their bedrooms while bringing out only the amount that they need each time they leave home.
+Students will be able to withdraw money from any ATM.
+Credit/debit cards are not as widely accepted in Singapore as they are in the U.S. People tend to use cash more frequently for small and large purchases.
 Students should make sure that they are signed up for web banking for all accounts that they will be using overseas.
 That way they can monitor any fees that are being charged, as well as know their balance in American dollars.
-When using ATMs in Europe, all information and dispensed currency will be in Euros.
-Check www.xe.com for the current currency conversion for the Singapore Dollars (SGD).
+Check http://www.xe.com for the current currency conversion for the Singapore Dollars (SGD).